 It was since the down of the 1960s that the world started observing efforts directed towards enhancing graduate employability.
-Europe is a pioneer as far as institutional response and research on higher education -vs- the world of work is concerned (Teichler, 2009).
-The Institute for Economics of Education was established in 1970 in Dijon, France when worldwide debates focused on the contribution of educational expenditures to economic growth.
-Following this, the Center for Higher Education Policy Studies was born in Enschede, the Netherlands when governmental steering and institutional management of higher education became more strategic in the mid-1970s.
-Not only these but, in 1978, the Centre for Research on Higher Education and Work was also established at the Comprehensive University of Kassel, Germany as a response to growing concerns about graduate employment and work in the wake of educational expansion and of graduate employment problems visible since the "oil shock" of 1973.
-Following these three phenomenal events, the continent started seeking solution to the problem through policy research and graduate tracer study, which has become a popular tool for the analysis of the relationship between higher education and work, and taking the necessary actions towards ensuring graduate relevance and employability for the benefit of all parties having stakes in the higher education sub-sector (Schomburg, 2003).
+Europe is a pioneer as far as research on higher education institutions -vs- the world of work is concerned (Teichler 2009).
+With the establishment of i) the Institute for Economics of Education in 1970 in Dijon, France when worldwide debates focused on the contribution of educational expenditures to economic growth, ii) the Center for Higher Education Policy Studies in Enschede, the Netherlands in the mid-1970s when governmental steering and institutional management of higher education became more strategic, and iii) the Centre for Research on Higher Education and Work at the Comprehensive University of Kassel, Germany in 1978 as a response to growing concerns about graduate employment and work in the wake of educational expansion and of graduate employment problems visible since the "oil shock" of 1973; the continent started seeking solution to the problem through policy research and graduate tracer study, which has become a popular tool for the analysis of the relationship between higher education and work, and taking the necessary actions towards ensuring graduate relevance and employability for the benefit of all parties having stakes in the higher education sub-sector (Schomburg 2003).
 Accompanied by industry satisfaction surveys, the practice of conducting tracer studies was extended beyond the boundary of Europe in the 1980s.
 This period witnessed not only the expansion of problem-solving research in the area but also policy debates and emergence of government initiatives and programs.
-In the UK, for example, two government-funded programs; namely, Higher Education for Capability (1988) and Enterprise in Higher Education (1989) were initiated to support the development of employability skills (Cranmer, 2006).
+In the UK, for example, two government-funded programs; namely, Higher Education for Capability (1988) and Enterprise in Higher Education (1989) were initiated to support the development of employability skills (Cranmer 2006).
 In the 1990s, especially following the conclusion of the 'Cold War' the period witnessing fundamental changes in the political economy of the bipolar world; consequently raising unemployment to higher level everywhere, a number of nations behaved in unprecedented way in their commitment to more closely aligning higher education with the world of work.
-Accordingly, the graduate employability agenda was made to take centre stage at higher level; and, the liberal debate standing against it was silenced (Cranmer, 2006).
+Accordingly, the graduate employability agenda was made to take centre stage at higher level; and, the liberal debate standing against it was silenced (Ibid).
 Since then, depending on the magnitude of the problem, and institutional and national interests expressed at local, regional, continental and global level, various interventions seeking enhancement in graduate employability have been designed and implemented with varying approaches and scope.
-Case studies conducted in different parts of the world show the importance of adopting a holistic approach to the problem (Ibid, 2006; Relton, 2009).
-In fact, what has been documented as best global practice so far in the area indicate that better results can be achieved if various efforts to be expressed in terms of policy, strategy, quality & relevance control, research & development, curriculum & instruction, etc are made at different levels, macro, suprainstitutional and micro/institutional (Figure 2).
+Case studies conducted in different parts of the world show the importance of adopting a holistic approach to the problem (Ibid.; Relton 2009).
+In fact, what has been documented as best global practice so far in the area indicate that better results can be achieved if various efforts to be expressed in terms of policy, strategy, quality & relevance control, research & development, curriculum & instruction, etc are made at different levels, macro, supra-institutional and micro/institutional - involving various stakeholders from all sectors (Figure 2).

-Figure 2: A Comprehensive Intervention Modality for Enhancing GE institutions; sharing of best practices
+Figure 2: A Comprehensive Intervention Modality for Enhancing GE